Lekic/trace/app/views/documentation/_functionalrequirement6.html.md

 ### Process

-If a pest is tracked or sighted on camera, data describing the pest’s location is uploaded to the system automatically.
+If a pest is tracked or sighted on camera, data describing the pest's location is uploaded to the system automatically.
 If pest is manually sighted, the sighting is either reported over the phone or the user opts to report the sighting themselves using the web system interface.

 ### Output